EmeraldLS/json2pdf-engine/README.md

 - #### Using Online Version
     - Visit the [PDF Generator](https://platnova-task-38f55c32e72d.herokuapp.com/) web application.
-    - Upload a JSON file containing the data to be converted into a PDF document.
+    - Upload a JSON file containing the data to be converted into a PDF document and it downloads instantly
-    - Click the "Generate PDF" button to create the PDF statement.
-    - Download the generated PDF file to your local machine.
 - #### Using Local Version
      - You need an API key to use the local version of the application.
 You can obtain an API key by signing up on the [UniDoc](https://unidoc.io/) website.